MECA-SNAKE/flipper-snake/README.md

   }
 }
 ```
 First we have an outer loop going from 0 to 2$\pi$ that representing the input values of the function (it's domain of definition).
+We convert them into radians to make easier the calculation.
+Then we have this inner loop that represent the servos taking values from the sine wave over time.
+The function is different because we added parameters to change the behaviour of the function.
+What we see is that at a specific value `i` (so fixing the wave at a certain time), each servo is taking some value between `[90 - amplitude, 90 + amplitude]` accordingly to the shape of the sine function for a specific wavelength.
+The last thing to say is that to change the speed of the wave, we can add a speed term, here called `frequency`, such that we complete a full period of the function in a different amount of time.
+Interpeting this with the complexe plane, this represent the speed at which we rotate around the unit circle.

 ## Limitation